 "Your music was very moving as were the two of you interacting musically & otherwise.
 Entirely appropriate to the gentle nature of the music itself, but also a tribute to the wonderful sensitivity which you bring to it."

 Cleveland natives Donna Stewart & Ron Andrico, better known as duo Mignarda, are well-known to Cleveland audiences and one of the few professional lute song duos in the US.
 Dedicated to music of the 16th century, Mignarda's engaging approach has set a new standard for interpretation, authenticity and musicianship.
-Mignarda performs throughout the US with an international audience for their eleven critically-acclaimed recordings and a growing series of editions of historical music for voice and lute.
+Mignarda performs throughout the US with an international audience for their twelve critically-acclaimed recordings and a growing series of editions of historical music for voice and lute.
 Mignarda's CD, Divine Amarillis, received the 2009 JPF Best Classical Vocal Album Award, and the duo maintain an active schedule in touring, recording and teaching.
 In addition to their live performances, their music has gained international exposure through radio and television broadcasts across the US.

 Mignarda specialize in performing music that resides in the grey zone between folk and art music, with interpretations that follow the renaissance ideal of 'moving the passions' of the listener.
 They have recently celebrated the release of their 11th CD, Magnum Mysterium, and are hard at work on the next one, scheduled for an Autumn 2017 release.